 Our Impact: Outreach & Events

-Cross-disciplinary visualization that drives new scientific insights.
+Cross‑disciplinary visualization that opens new scientific frontiers by making otherwise unattainable insights possible.

 Brain surgery requires extreme precision, which makes realistic training essential.
 This project was created to improve practice conditions for a procedure where a catheter is inserted into the brain’s ventricles to relieve fluid buildup.
 The training setup uses a 3D‑printed skull and a Jello‑based artificial brain that mimics real tissue.
 InfraVis contributed by redesigning and producing key 3D‑printed components, developing scaffolds to hold the brain model securely, and creating lightweight motion‑capture attachments for tracking skull and catheter movements.
 InfraVis also supported the design of a replaceable membrane that simulates the moment of puncturing ventricle tissue, enabling more accurate and repeatable training.